 The interchange with Interstate 55 followed into 1990, which included work to reconfigure the pre-existing full-cloverleaf interchange with U.S. 51 into a folded-diamond.3

 Further construction added another 12-miles of new Interstate 39 between Illinois 18 (Exit 41) and the La Salle stretch on July 2, 1991 at a cost of $46.5-million.3

-The final 33-mile portion between Interstates 55 and 80 cost $165-million3, with a $12.1-million, 4.4-mile section from Hudson (Exit 5) to Kappa started on July 17, 1990 and completed on May 29, 1992.
+The final 33-mile portion between I-55 and I-80 cost $165-million3, with a $12.1-million, 4.4-mile section from Hudson (Exit 5) to Kappa started on July 17, 1990 and completed on May 29, 1992.
 Traffic shifted to the future southbound lanes of I-39 for two-way traffic of U.S. 51 on this segment in August 1991 so crews could remove the old travel lanes of U.S. 51 to make way for northbound I-39.
-Additional work replicated the process between Illinois 116 and 18 with traffic using the southbound lanes of the new freeway roadway in a temporary configuration for U.S. 514 Completion between IL 116 (Exit 22) and IL 17 (Exit 35) took place on September 2, 1992.5
+Additional work replicated the process between IL 116 and IL 18 with traffic using the southbound lanes of the new freeway roadway in a temporary configuration for U.S. 514 Completion between IL 116 (Exit 22) and IL 17 (Exit 35) took place on September 2, 1992.5

 The final piece of U.S. 51 upgraded to Interstate 39 was the 12-mile drive between Kappa and Illinois 116 (Exit 22).
 This took place after a ceremony marking the completion of Interstate 39 at U.S. 24 near El Paso on October 31, 1992.
 Overall I-39 cost $622-million to complete in Illinois.6